Chemical symbol: Symbols for named isotopes

 The following is a list of isotopes which have been given unique symbols.
 This is not a list of current systematic symbols (in the ^{u}Atom form); such a list can instead be found in Template:Navbox element isotopes.
 The symbols for isotopes of hydrogen, deuterium (D) and tritium (T), are still in use today, as is thoron (Tn) for radon-220 (though not actinon; usually instead referring to a generic actinide).
-Heavy water and other deuterated solvents are commonly used in chemistry, and it is convenient to use a single character rather than a symbol with a subscript in these cases.
+Heavy water and other deuterated solvents are commonly used in chemistry, and it is convenient to use a single character rather than a symbol with a superscript in these cases (such as D_{2}O instead of ^{2}H_{2}O).
 The practice also continues with tritium compounds.
 When the name of the solvent is given, a lowercase d is sometimes used.
 For example, d_{6}-benzene or C_{6}D_{6} can be used instead of C_{6}[^{2}H_{6}].

 The symbols for isotopes of elements other than hydrogen and radon are no longer used in the scientific community.
 Many of these symbols were designated during the early years of radiochemistry, and several isotopes (namely those in the decay chains of actinium, radium, and thorium) bear placeholder names using the early naming system devised by Ernest Rutherford.